wolfspace099/FurPlex/README.md

 Resource Pack
 -------------
-Put the link from RESOURCEPACK.txt in your server.properties If you have any other resourcepack you want to keep on your server, you can dm @oranquil on discord to merge them.
+Put the link from RESOURCEPACK.txt in your server.properties If you have any other resourcepack you want to keep on your server, you can dm @quilieofc on discord to merge them.

 Legal Stuff
 ============================